xenein/requestnonsense/README.md

 We rely on Columns "Artist", "Title" and "Arrangements" in songlist, additional columns are ignored.
 If your csv does not have arrangements, you can go with `INSTRUMENTS=` in .env - this will simply use all songs.

+Songlist might be in the wrong encoding.
+Try this: `iconv -f UTF-16 ./songlist.csv  > ./encoded_songlist.csv`

 ## why hackmd?

 - Request-Queue and Songlist with request commands should available in the web.
 Request-Queue will change throughout your stream, those changes should be automatically synced to browsers.
 HackMD will do that for us.